-Verification will take place at year 5 of the project "Start date" and thereafter at least every 10 years, an additional verification is required at the end of the project if the time since last verification is less than 10 years.
-For example, for a 30-year project verification would take place at year 5, 15, 25 and an additional verification at year 30.
+Verification will take place at year 5 of the project "Start date" and thereafter at least every 10 years.
+An additional verification is required at the end of the project if the time since last verification is less than 10 years.
+For example, for a 30-year project verification would take place at years 5, 15, 25, with an additional verification at year 30.
 The verification dates are linked to the vintage end dates on the Pending Issuance Units listed at restoration validation.
 If projects want more frequent verifications, the vintages will have to be set up accordingly when setting up PIUs at validation.

-The project must submit the following documents to the verification body:
+The project must submit the following documents to the approved third party independent verification body (contact information can be found on the Peatland Code website):

-- Project Progress Report

-- Condition change monitoring report (see Field Protocol for guidance)

-- Fixed-point photographs

-- Updated map if necessary

-- Landowner, Tenant and Agent Contact Details (if any parties have changed since last assessment)
+- Project Progress Report - Condition change monitoring report (see Field Protocol for guidance) - Fixed-point photographs/drone imagery (see Field Protocol for guidance) - · Updated AU map if different to validated AU map - · Updated carbon calculator using the latest version template - Landowner, tenant and agent contact details (if any parties have changed since last assessment) - For fens: water table data (see Field Protocol for guidance)